Peter Greenall, 4th Baron Daresbury: Life and career

-Upon the death of his father on 9 September 1996 Greenall succeeded to the peerage as the 4th Baron Daresbury, also inheriting as 5th Baronet Greenall, of Walton, Chester.
+Upon the death of his father on 9 September 1996, Greenall succeeded to the peerage as the 4th Baron Daresbury, also succeeding as 5th Baronet Greenall, of Walton, Chester.
 He therefore became a member of the House of Lords, the upper chamber of the British Parliament, sitting as a hereditary peer.
 Lord Daresbury was removed from the House with the passage and commencement of the House of Lords Act 1999, which removed the right of all but ninety-two hereditary peers to sit; Daresbury was not one of the remaining minority.

 A keen horseracing enthusiast, and himself a rider, Daresbury was appointed to the chairmanship of Aintree, home of the Grand National, Britain's richest horserace, in 1989 at the age of 35.
 Under his stewardship prize money for the race rose from £118,000 to £1,000,000.
 All four of his sons have also been jockeys.
 He retired in 2014.

 The Lord Daresbury Stand at Aintree is named in his honour.

 He is a Deputy Lieutenant of County of Cheshire.